dylandoamaral/uptime-card/README.md

 ### Specific interpolations

-By default each template has their own interpolations using the variable `variables`.
+By default some templates has their own interpolations using the variable `variables`.

 #### `Status`